LionSR/TeXRA/coauthor/README.md

 CoAuthor integrates with version control systems:

-- Use `coauthor latexdiff input.tex revision.tex` to generate a diff between two LaTeX files.
+- Use `coauthor latexdiff input.tex edited.tex` to generate a diff between two LaTeX files.
 - Use `coauthor latexdiff-vc input.tex commit_hash` to generate a diff against a specific git commit.

 ## Cleaning and Packing